 Not that the Mutton Soup is not worthy, but the Michelin inspectors are actually accepting of the not-so-conventional street food filled with innards and even lamb brain.
-(Maybe the inspectors have gone for the ‘safer’ options such as the Mutton Ball Soup.)

 This seems to be popular food for the older generation, as the stall attracts a long line of taxi driver uncles and workers during lunch time.

 Do the young even drink Mutton Soup nowadays?
 But we don’t even see many of such stalls around nowadays.

 There was a line of about 20 to 30 people after I left.
 I was Number 10 in the queue, and it was about a 20 minutes’ wait or so.

 The stall serves up a variety, from mutton meat, balls, tendon, tripe to even brain, all priced affordable at $5, $6, $7 or $8.

 A very friendly lady came forward to ask what you would want, ask a few questions (like whether you want additional parts, or takeaway) and shouted her order across.

 The person inside could actually remember ALL OF THAT – of orders of different combinations… more tripe, no balls, less this, more of that.

 I ordered a Mixed Bowl, and all of that with rice is only at $7.
 Plus, I hear that soup is re-fillable.

 Compared to the Hainanese styles, this soup is more towards the Teochew-style which is slightly peppery and herbal.